Poruwa Ceremony Sydney — A Modern Guide for Couples

 So, I formally ask you all:

-Will you stay close to Charlie to the best of your ability?
+• Will you stay close to Charlie to the best of your ability?
 We will

-Will you help to guide him through life healthfully and happily?
+• Will you help to guide him through life healthfully and happily?
 We will

-Will you try to be a good influence by your own way of living, encourage him to observe worthy principles, and decent treatment of his fellow human beings and his world?
+• Will you try to be a good influence by your own way of living, encourage him to observe worthy principles, and decent treatment of his fellow human beings and his world?
 We will

-Will you encourage and support the challenges of his dual heritage, in particular his bizarre yet devoted support of the Broncos, (given that he was born and lives in NSW) and the constant battle of how to pronounce yoghurt and vitamins. 😊 We Will
+• Will you encourage and support the challenges of his dual heritage?
+In particular his bizarre yet devoted support of the Broncos, (given that he was born and lives in NSW) and the constant battle of how to pronounce yoghurt and vitamins. 😊 We Will

 Promises for everyone

 Kerry and Chris are aware that raising a child holds big responsibilities, and takes a village.
 They feel blessed and privileged to include all of you in the circle of love and support that will surround Charlie as he travels through life.
-It is important that they are able to ask for support on occasion, and for Charlie to be able to gain counsel from family and friends – people he can trust to go to as he grows.
+It is important that they are able to ask for support on occasions.
+Also for Charlie to be able to gain counsel from family and friends – people he can trust to go to as he grows.

 With this in mind, will you help to offer Charlie a broad and balanced view of life, We will